Akshita055/Frontend.Dev/README.md

 # 🎨 Frontend Development — College Lectures

 A complete repository of all **lecture notes, assignments, examples, and practice tasks** covered in the *Frontend Development* classes.
-This collection helps you understand concepts from **HTML basics to advanced CSS layouts and responsive design**.
+This collection helps you understand concepts from **HTML basics to advanced CSS layouts, responsive design, and JavaScript programming**.

 ---